mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 With the introduction of data-dependent behaviour and, in particular, with the sum operator, we have moved beyond labelled transition systems that are finitely branching.
-As you may have found out in exercise :ref:`exercise_data`, the logics defined in the previous sections are no longer adequate to reason about the systems we can now describe.
+As you may have found out in :ref:`this exercise <exercise_data>`, the logics defined in the previous sections are no longer adequate to reason about the systems we can now describe.
 This is due to the fact that our grammar does not permit us to construct infinite sized formulae.
 We mend this by introducing data in the µ-calculus.